coltongrainger/fy20prelims/2019-06-17-pset-2-group-theory-review.md

 ## Main results

 Know how to make quick arguments in support of the following.
+(Again, see references in section 3.)

 1. Counting